 I have met the brother of Sacha Baron Cohen on the school run and walking to synagogue but never had the pleasure of chatting to him properly.
+So given the chance to interview Erran Baron Cohen about his work on the new production The Infidel – The Musical, which opened on Saturday, it came as no surprise to me that he was not only a pleasure to talk to, but also passionate about his work and his family.

 As the older brother of Sacha, 46-year-old Baron Cohen is extremely successful in his own right, both as a classical trained trumpeter and award-winning music composer.